Florida Residency: Guide for Digital Nomads

 Florida is not a dual residency state.

-According to federal law, dual residency is not allowed, and individuals must establish legal resident status in only one state, regardless of how many properties they own.
+Federal law does not recognize dual residency meaning individuals must establish legal resident status in only one state, regardless of how many properties they own.

 While individuals can own multiple residences, only one can be designated as their domicile, which is their permanent home.